 A Kananskis Conservation Pass is required to park your vehicle at the trailhead.
 Buy one here https://conservationpass.alberta.ca/kcp

 Looking through the top of the chimney.
 This was a beautiful day and a very fun scramble over great rock.
-It made me really excited to climb some routes on the front.
-Hoepfully we'll get up there this year.
+It made me excited to climb some routes on the front.
+We'll get up there eventually.

-Wow 11 peaks climbed this year and I'm well on track to make the 20 Peaks goal.
+Wow, that makes 11 peaks climbed this year.
 I'm not sure what I'll do next.
-Waiting for Dan's ankle to heal, I really want to do some challenging scrambles with him.
+Waiting for Dan's ankle to heal.
+I want to do some challenging scrambles with him.